-What’s the difference between giraffe manure and zebra manure (dung or poop)?
+What’s the difference between giraffe manure and zebra manure?
+Manure is also known as dung, poop, poo, or droppings.

 Giraffes and zebras are both ungulate mammals.